Nakuru Nakuru County, Kenya Travel Guide

 From the iconic pink spectacle of Lake Nakuru to the majestic views from Menengai Crater, the region’s natural attractions are plentiful.
 Discover markets, engaging local culture, and unparalleled wildlife viewing.

-Nakuru sits approximately 160 kilometers (100 miles) northwest of Nairobi, Kenya’s capital, positioned squarely within the Great Rift Valley.
+Nakuru sits approximately 160 kilometers (100 miles) to the northwest of Nairobi, Kenya’s capital, positioned squarely within the Great Rift Valley.
 The city itself rests at an elevation of about 1,850 meters (6,070 feet) above sea level.

 North of the city lies Menengai Crater, a massive dormant volcano with one of Africa's largest calderas.